-4. A pendulum on a grandfather clock is swinging back and forth as it keeps time.
+- 4. A pendulum on a grandfather clock is swinging back and forth as it keeps time.
 A device is measuring the distance the pendulum is above the floor as it swings back and forth.
 At the beginning of the measurements the pendulum is at its highest point, 36 cm high exactly one second later it was at its lowest point of 12 cm.
-One second later it was back to its highest position.
+One second later it was back to its highest position. - a) Use the information above to sketch a diagram of this sinusoidal movement.